fairsilas/South-China-Sea-Game/Outline.md

 - **Smuggler's Dens:**
    - Secret locations where contraband trading takes place and players can acquire rare goods.
-   - Opportunities for undercover dealings and decision-making regarding trade routes.
+   - Opportunities for undercover dealings with other pirates.

 - **Vietnamese Coast:**
     - A nearby coast with connections to the Tay Son Rebellion and Vietnamese merchants.